 Loyola University, Institute of Environmental Sustainability

-The new Loyola Institute of Environmental Sustainability combines academics and research with sustainable agriculture and community living.
+The Loyola Institute of Environmental Sustainability combines academics and research with sustainable agriculture and community living.
 The Institute houses the university’s nationally recognized sustainability programs preparing students to become leaders in environmental research, policy, and justice.

 Schuler Shook’s lighting design challenge was to mirror these sustainable themes to reinforce the concept of this unique building.
 To achieve this, designers employed environmentally-friendly strategies such as maximizing the use of daylight, utilizing energy-efficient, low-mercury content sources, and controlling fixtures via a digital dimming system and occupancy/vacancy sensors.